wd5gnr/1802UNO/readme.md

 work with the simulator.
 I may try to port or recreate parts of Riley's BIOS althoug it will require being "ROMed" as the simulator only has 1K of RAM.

 Of course, if you have the source to a program you can change it to use the serial ports (very easy to read and write serial compared to bit-banging).

+Available ROMS
+===
+* 1802hilo.h - A hilo game (the default)
+* ETOPS - A keyboard/LED-based monitor
+* IDIOT/4 - A monitor that uses the serial port

 Using IDIOT/4
 ===